 - An infant (except those who are only breastfed) goes 3 days without a stool and is vomiting or irritable

-- Non-breastfeeding infants go 3 days without having a bowel movement (call right away if there is vomiting or irritability)
+- Non-breastfeeding infants go 3 days without having a bowel movement (Contact your child's provider right away if there is vomiting or irritability.)

 What to Expect at Your Office Visit